chesterwizzle/Haikuverse/README.md

         *   **Achievement Unlocking:** Achievements are awarded by backend triggers.
 For example, when `updateLikeCount` increments a star's `likeCount` to a milestone, it idempotently calls `awardAchievement`, which updates the creator's `public_profile` and creates an `achievement_unlocked` notification.
         *   **Comment Moderation:** Submitting a comment triggers the `submitStarComment` function, which runs a Gemini harm check.
 If safe, it creates a `pending_approval` comment and a `new_comment` notification.
 The star owner, viewing this in their `NotificationsScreen`, can then approve or reject (triggering `moderateStarComment`), or report the comment for abuse.

+*   **Account Deletion Workflow (User-Initiated Data Purge - `AccountManagementScreen`, Cloud Function):**
+    * The user initiates deletion from the "Danger Zone" in the `AccountManagementScreen`.
+The client guides them through multiple confirmation dialogs.
+To comply with Firebase's security policies for sensitive operations, the flow requires the user to **re-authenticate** recently, using a platform-aware process that supports both password and Google Sign-In.
+Once fully confirmed and re-authenticated, the client calls the `requestAccountDeletion` Cloud Function.
+This secure backend function then executes a comprehensive, cascading purge of all user data across every service: it dismantles their social graph, anonymizes moderation records, deletes all Firestore documents and subcollections, removes all associated files from Cloud Storage, deletes their entries from the Vector Search indices, and finally, purges the user's record from Firebase Authentication itself.
+Upon success, the client signs the user out and navigates them back to the `/auth` screen, completing the data lifecycle.

 ### 4.2 Secure Access Control with Firebase Services

 The Haikuverse application employs a comprehensive security architecture built upon Firebase Authentication, Cloud Firestore Security Rules, and Firebase Storage Security Rules.

 *   **Core Security Mechanism: Firebase ID Token Verification:**
     * All HTTP-triggered Cloud Functions use the Firebase Admin SDK to validate the client-sent Firebase ID token in the `Authorization` header.
 If verification fails, the function immediately returns a `401 Unauthorized` response, preventing any further execution.
+For highly sensitive operations like password changes or full account deletion, the application enforces an additional layer of security by requiring the user to re-authenticate their credentials recently, ensuring that a stale session cannot be used to perform destructive actions.

     *   **Application Attestation with Firebase App Check:** As an additional security layer, the application integrates Firebase App Check.
 On Android, it uses the **Play Integrity API**, and on the web, it uses **reCAPTCHA Enterprise** to attest that backend requests originate from a genuine and untampered instance of your application.
 This helps protect backend resources from abuse, such as billing fraud or phishing, by blocking traffic that doesn't have valid credentials, complementing the user-level security of Firebase ID tokens.